cstml/cstml.github.io/about.md

 permalink: /about/
 ---

-Hi, my name is Vlad and I name myself cstml in the memory of a cat.
+Hi, my name is Vlad and I like coding.